 Detoxing is a crucial part of rehabilitation from alcohol addiction.
 In most cases, individuals who stop drinking alcohol find that withdrawal symptoms are a major deterrent to their success.
-Alcoholics sometimes attempt to overcome such symptoms without assistance, but this typically leads to relapse and further alcohol abuse.
-At Liberty Bay Recovery in Portland, Maine, our professionals are committed to providing individuals with a healthy, comfortable environment in which they can detox at their own pace.
-The programs at Liberty Bay are medically approved and designed to help individuals navigate this difficult process.
+Alcoholics sometimes attempt to overcome such symptoms without assistance, but this typically leads to relapse and further alcohol abuse and addiction.
+At Liberty Bay Recovery in Portland, Maine, our professionals commit themselves to providing individuals with a healthy, comfortable environment in which they can detox at their own pace.
+The alcohol detox center at Liberty Bay is medically approved and designed to help individuals navigate this difficult process.

 Many alcoholics find that their withdrawal symptoms are severe.
 In reality, such symptoms can even be life-threatening if one attempts to withdraw from the substance without medical supervision.
-During detox, alcohol produces severe psychological and physical symptoms, and for this reason alcoholics are usually instructed to seek medical evaluation before trying to stop using alcohol on a cold turkey basis.
+During detox, alcohol produces severe psychological and physical symptoms.
+For this reason, alcoholics are usually instructed to seek medical evaluation before trying to stop using alcohol on a cold turkey basis.

 Symptoms of Alcohol Withdrawal

 Alcohol withdrawal symptoms usually surface several hours following the person’s last drink.
-They can last as long as several weeks after the detox program has commenced.
+They can last as long as several weeks after the detox program has commenced, and are a key sign of alcoholism.
 The acute symptoms of withdrawal usually last anywhere from 5 to 14 days and are part of alcohol addiction, as they are with any type of addiction.
 Alcohol withdrawal symptoms may include anything from mild discomfort to dangerous and severe complications.
 This will vary from one person to the next, depending on the severity of his or her alcoholism and other personal factors.

 - Excessive sweating